krenalis/krenalis/doc/src/getting-started.md

    go build
    ```

-   Check that the `chichi` executable (or `chichi.exe` on Windows) is created in the current directory.
+   Check that the `meergo` executable (or `meergo.exe` on Windows) is created in the current directory.

 Proceed with the [configuration](#configuration) after completing these steps.